What are tonsils and adenoids?

 When should I call the Doctor or Hospital?

-You should call the hospital if your child:
+You should call/ bring your child to the hospital if your child:

-• has any bright red bleeding coming from the nose or throat or in their vomit or swallows more frequently –The doctor may advise you to bring your child back to hospital.
+has any bright red bleeding coming from the nose or throat or in their vomit or if your child starts suddenly swallowing more frequently (this could be blood that they are swallowing.
+The doctor may advise you to bring your child back to hospital.

-This bleeding can happen any time in the first 2 weeks after the surgery.
+This bleeding can happen any time, mainly in the first 2 weeks after the surgery.

 - Children’s need for pain relief can be reduced by distracting them with a DVD, ipad games, a story or a favourite toy… and a cuddle.

-- It is important that your child eats and drinks enough when they are at home.
+- Is important that your child eats and drinks enough when they are at home.

 - Call the hospital if your child has any bleeding.